-It's a dirty little secret that conventional potato farmers use toxic herbicides to desiccate-kill and dry down-potato crops to even out the harvest and to regulate tuber size prior to mechanical harvesting.
-Herbicides such as carfentrazone-ethyl, diquat, glufosinate-ammonium, paraquat, pyraflufen-ethyl, and sulfuric acid can be applied between 5 and 9 days before harvest, depending on the product.21 And that's in addition to other chemicals that are sprayed on the crop post-harvest.
+It's a dirty little secret that, in addition to copious amounts of insecticides, conventional potato farmers use toxic herbicides to desiccate - kill and dry down - potato crops to even out the harvest and to regulate tuber size prior to mechanical harvesting.
+Herbicides such as carfentrazone-ethyl, diquat, glufosinate-ammonium, paraquat, pyraflufen-ethyl, and sulfuric acid can be applied between 5 and 9 days before harvest, depending on the product.22 And that's in addition to other chemicals that are sprayed on the crop post-harvest.